csai-arc/SPR-peleenet-custom_erfnet/README.md

 **Ablation_studies** folder contains the accuracy, precision and recall metric values along with the confusion matrix for experiments conducted on other network architectures for comparison.

-For Pre-trained network models please contact saipradeep.chakka@iiitb.ac.in
+For Pre-trained network models please contact the author.